machal/cssmine-content/content/css3-flexbox.md

 1.  **Equal column height.** That's right - even if one column has more content than the remaining ones.
 This is easy.
 All you need to do is add `.container { display: flex; }` to the parent element.
 2.  **One fifth grid**.
 The first and third column should take up one fifth – `.mandatory-1, .mandatory-2 { flex: 1; }`.
 The second column should take up three fifths – `.content { flex: 3 }`.
 Did you notice that we do not operate with percentage or that we do not calculate the dimensions again when adding a new column?
 3.  **Change element order on lower resolution screens.** Simply add the `.content { order: -1; }` declaration to your media query and the `.content` column will appear first.
 That's a real stunner for responsive design, isn't it?

-Hurry up and try an example at CodePen – <http://cdpn.io/e/LhGuD>.
+Hurry up and try an example at CodePen – [http://cdpn.io/e/LhGuD>.

 It is nice, isn't it?
-However, a "grouch" would say that CSS has already learned what we could do with [table layout](http://www.jakpsatweb.cz/tabulky-design.html) back in 2001.
-Sure, but he would be just "somewhat" right.
+However, a “grouch” would say that CSS has already learned what we could do with [table layout](http://www.jakpsatweb.cz/tabulky-design.html) back in 2001.
+Sure, but he would be just “somewhat” right.
 Flexbox can do much (*much!*) more than just tables.

 ### Why Do We Need Flexbox?